arda-guler/orbitSim3D/docs/MANUAL.md

 OS3D is quite configurable and extendable, and this includes the physics solver.
 The real-world accuracy of the simulation therefore depends on the user.
 For a simple introduction about possible risks, please read about the [Time Acceleration Problem](https://github.com/arda-guler/orbitSim3D/blob/master/docs/time_accel_problem.md "Time Acceleration Problem"), which is actually the OS3D version of a common trouble in scientific simulation software, engineering analysis software, video games and the like.

-Relativistic effects are not taken into account whatsoever.

 ## Validation

 The errors of various orbit propagator configurations can be tested using the "Test Propagator" option in the main menu.
 [Two orbit propagator validation cases](http://github.com/arda-guler/orbitSim3D/blob/master/docs/validation.md) were examined for earlier versions of OS3D, but these are now outdated.